Zdravo, traveller (that’s Hello in Croatian!). I am happy to see you are interested in visiting Croatia, one of my favourite countries!

-1.2 Car Insurance Price for Rental Cars in Croatia
+1.2 Car Insurance Price for Rental Cars

 If you have rented cars abroad before, you probably know that most car hire companies offer an insurance policy to go along with the car, but these are generally very overpriced and sometimes cost more than hiring the car.
 However, buying insurance from them isn’t your only option.

 There are plenty of companies that offer short term insurance for rented cars, and many of these come in at a much more reasonable price!
 I highly recommend investigating this option before signing any insurance papers that the car rental company gives you.